ECBSU/genomics-scripts/Slurm_chain_scripts/Binning/README.md

 There are two main outputs for this script.
 Firstly is the spades assembly, found in: \
 "/specified_output_folder/spades/fastq_name/". \
 Secondly are the binned MAGs, found in:\
-"/specified_output_folder/binning/fastq_name_combined_bins/"
+"/specified_output_folder/binning/fastq_name_combined_bins/"\
 Additionally, checkm2 quality checks and GTDB-TK taxonomic assignments can be found under:\
 "/specified_output_folder/binning/fastq_name_bin_stats/"

-Within the bin_stats folder there will also be a "bin_stats_summary.txt file".
+Within the bin_stats folder there will also be a "bin_stats_summary.txt file". \
 This is generated with a python script, and lists the bins found to match a certain taxonomy by gtdb-tk, ordered by their checkm2 quality.
 The best bins per taxonomy, according to this file, are copied over to a separate directory:\
-"/specified_output_folder/binning/fastq_name_best_bins"
+"/specified_output_folder/binning/fastq_name_best_bins"\
 The bins in this folder make for a good entry point for further analyses, as they will be of good quality and of known taxonomy.
-However, this is not a foolproof way to get ideal bins, and might omit workable bins.
+However, note that this is not a perfect way to get ideal bins, and might omit workable bins.

 ## Notes
 + This pipeline is poorly suited for eukaryotes, as most used tools are not desgined for them.